 The only sugar added to these pumpkin muffins from Gimme Some Oven is honey, satisfying one of the cardinal keto rules.
 The oats in it should not be too much of a turn-off either, especially because they add such great texture.

 You may want to save these zucchini muffins from Joyful Healthy Eats for a cheat day due to those chocolate chips, but otherwise, they are limited on sugar.
 For that reason, and of course all its flavors, this recipe is a keto keeper.

 If you can add avocado to your keto meal, you should.
 And that goes double for everyone staying strict to the keto diet.
 Avocados have what is considered “good” fat, which works well in these blueberry muffins from Gimme Some Oven.

 Before you dismiss this muffin recipe from The Butter Half due to the Nutella, we’d like to point out that it is possible to make a low-carb alternative.
-As far as four-ingredient recipes go, adding one extra step for your own homemade hazelnut paste only makes the experience in the kitchen more complete.
+As far as four-ingredient recipes go, adding one extra step for your own homemade hazelnut paste completes the cooking experience.